 For example, if an image is 1440 pixels X 1440 pixels, but only 200 X 200 pixels is needed for the element on the page, then the large image gets loaded and is shrunk down to fit the element on the page.
 While this is a common practice, it will only serve to penalize the site by the search engines in multiple ways.

 Identify and understand your biggest priorities.
 There’s much that goes into a website’s creation, even before you add the complexities of managing Shopify.
 Understanding what areas outlined above need attention—and how best to update, remove or add key elements can be a game-changer.

 We can help you detach from Shopify, and build a better e-commerce site on WordPress.
 Our team will guide you through the steps that need to be taken for your site to find success, despite the changing Google requirements.

-Help your business stand out on google, work with one of the highest rated Charlotte Web Design and Digital Agency North Carolina.
+Help your business stand out on google, work with one of the highest rated website design agency in the Carolinas.